v1xerunt/STAN/README.md

 The source code for *STAN: Spatio-Temporal Attention Network for Pandemic Prediction Using Real World Evidence*

+We also recommend you check the HOIST model (https://github.com/v1xerunt/HOIST), which could achieve higher prediction performance in terms of spatio-temporal predictions.

 ## Requirements

 * Install python, pytorch.
 We use Python 3.7.3, Pytorch 1.1.